get your digestive system into mint condition

 Pour the mixture into your prepared (frozen) ice cream maker bowl and follow your machine instructions.
 During the last minute or so, add the cocoa nibs and churn until the nibs are well combined.

 Enjoy right away.
 Because this ice cream is free of artificial stabilizers, it’s best to eat it as soon as it finishes churning (which I’m sure you’ll be happy to do!).
 Freezing usually results in rock hard ice cream.

 Don’t fret.
 Follow the instructions and pour the blended mixture into ice pop molds for Peppermint Nib Ice Cream Pops.

 Kitchen Tip: Double or triple the recipe and keep liquid base in the fridge (up to a week).
-Any time you want ice cream, you will already have the base ready to go!
+Any time you want ice cream, you’ll already have the base ready to go.

 You’ll be one step closer to a digestive system that’s in mint condition.

 And if you come up with any creative ice cream flavors or have any special minty recipes you’d like to share with me and our community, hop on over to the Replenish Facebook Page.
 Let the inspiration roll.

 Speaking of the gut…are you a nutrition practitioner ready to bring gut healing forward to your community?